An offering at the lotus feet of the divine…..

 Location: 13 kms North-West of Thenkasi; 9 kms North of Shenkotta

-Significances: One of the very popular murugan temples of Tirunelveli district
+Significances: One of the very popular murugan temples of Thirunelveli district

-A special temple for people borin in Visaka star,
+A special temple for people born in Visaka star,

 The Thirumalai Murugan Temple is located on a hill at a height of 400 m with 623 steps.
 Lord Muruga gave darshan to sage Agasthiar at Thirumalai.
 It is believed that Sage Agasthiar worships Lord Muruga even today.
 He formed a spring named Poonchunai to perform Abisheka and dug three pits on the spring in the name of Sun, Moon and Fire.
 The water never dries up in this spring.